 It was certainly disconcerting but SO fun to have 20hrs of daylight for the first month or so.
-Between the long work days, and the sometimes even longer nights of staying up late with a revolving door of interesting characters, watching the hours-long sunsets, smoking endless joints and taking pulls on bottomless jugs of whiskey... well, let's just say I didn't sleep much all summer.
+Between the long work days, and the sometimes even longer nights of staying up late with a revolving door of interesting characters, watching the hours-long sunsets... well, let's just say I didn't sleep much all summer.
 And I DEFINITELY enjoyed the heck out of being so disconnected from the normally overwhelming 2D world of internet, phone, and social media.

 The last few weeks passed by in a blur.
 After months of hectic, beautiful fun and work in a pristine 360 views natural playground, I got super lucky to fly out on a "Beaver" the whole way to Anchorage.
 That meant 3.5 hours of orgasmic low-altitude flying through absolute wilderness with zero civilization.
 We flew through Clark's Lake Pass and it's hard to describe how incredibly epic the views were.
 Untouched valleys, massive glaciers, tucked away glaciers, sprawling plains, gushing waterfalls, bears, and all of the foliage and tundra in autumnal golds and reds....
 Hell.
 Yes.
 It really was like winning the lottery.
 (My kind of lottery, anyway!)